Artesia Uber Accident Lawyers

 Settlement in a Under Insured Motorist Claim against ride share company; client suffered spinal injuries– JUDD ROSS ALLEN

-How To Choose The Right Uber Accident Lawyer
+How To Choose Your Uber Accident Lawyer

 Common Types Of Uber Accidents

-- Rear-End Accidents – These accidents happen when a driver crashes into another vehicle from behind.
-In most rear-end accidents involving Uber, the rideshare driver fails to maintain a safe distance from the vehicle in front.
-This leaves them with little to no time to hit the brakes before crashing.
+- Rear-End Accidents — These accidents happen when a driver crashes into another vehicle from behind.
+In most rear-end accidents involving Uber, the rideshare driver fails to maintain a safe distance from the car in front.
+This situation leaves them with little to no time to hit the brakes before crashing.

 - Head-On Accidents — These occur when two vehicles going in opposite directions crash into each other.
 Uber-related head-on collisions happen when the driver swerves into the other lane.